Openbank-Java-Bootcamp/PaulaE-BankSystem/README.md

       >Important notice: every time a transaction is made it is check if it could be a fraud case.
 A fraud case is consider if an account send 2 transaction in under 30s.
                       In the requirements, it was said that is should be under 1s but, in order to verify the correct working of my system, I modify the time limit.
                       When a Fraud case is discover, the second transaction is denied and the status of the account is change to FREEZE.
+                      Lastly, frraud is only trackable in account with status, which means, all of them except from Credit Cards.

 ## 2. Technologies Used